Skip to content

 Deeds and Conveyance Records

 Deeds are the most common type of property record.
-They transfer ownership of property between one or more people.
-They may also include deed restrictions, rights-of-way, easements, and covenants.
+They transfer ownership of property between one or more people and may include deed restrictions, rights-of-way, easements, and covenants.

 Deeds are signed by all parties and witnessed by a notary.
 Some of the information contained in deeds includes: